 Burn the midnight oil.
 Research the issue and write the materials: key messages, media alert, news release, fact sheet, etc. Then send everything out for review by all the powers that be and revise as necessary.

 Alert the media!
-A media alert literally serves as the announcement of the press conference.
-It's short, sweet and to the point with details such as the issue and why it matters, date, time, place, parking, key participants and main point of contact.
+A media alert serves as the announcement of the press conference.
+It's short, sweet and to the point with details such as the issue and why it matters, date, time, place, speakers, parking, and main point of contact.

 Meet with the Team.
 Go over the final key messages (some call them talking points but I don't like that term) and determine which should be covered by which speakers.
 Discuss the order of the program.
 Make sure everybody's comfortable with who's on first.

 Serve as the MC.
-Thank everyone for coming, introduce the issue very briefly, announce the speakers, and then turn it over to the speakers.
-Come pack to the lectern to field Q&A and wrap the whole thing up.
+Thank everyone for coming, introduce the issue briefly, announce the speakers and then turn it over to the them.
+Come back to the lectern to field Q&A and wrap the whole thing up.